adaptdk/react-coding-challenge/README.md

-# Adapt React Coding Challenge
+# uptain React Coding Challenge

 Seems like you're trying out for a position at [Uptain](https://uptain.de) or you've found this and would like to